The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

 Before starting to prove this proposition, let us outline the different steps.
-We filter our complex in such a way that on the $\EE^{0}$ page, only the contracting part of the differential remains.
+We filter our complex in such a way that on the $\EE^{0}$ page, only the contracting part of the differential remains (such a technique was already used in the proof of Proposition~\ref{prop.fgcr-cofib}).
 Using a splitting result, we can focus on connected graphs.
-Finally, we use a ``trick'' (\Cref{fig.move-labels}) for moving labels around in a connected component, reducing ourselves to the case where only one vertex is labeled.
+Finally, we use a ``trick'' (Figure~\ref{fig.move-labels}) for moving labels around in a connected component, reducing ourselves to the case where only one vertex is labeled.
 We then get a chain map $A \otimes \Graphs_{n} \to A \otimes \enV(U)$, which is a quasi-isomorphism thanks to the formality theorem.